 The practice had risk assessments to minimise the risk that could be caused from substances that are hazardous to health.
-We discussed with the practice manager the importance of ensuring hazardous substances are stored segregated from materials used for treatment.
+The practice manager confirmed they would review how the information was made available to staff to ensure it was easily accessible in the event of an incident.
+We also discussed the importance of ensuring hazardous substances are stored segregated from materials used for treatment.